alsino/creative-applications-ml-dai/README.md

-# Creative Applications of Machine Learning –  <br/> A Hands-On Workshop for (Absolute) Beginners
+# Creative Applications of Machine Learning –  <br/> A Hands-On Workshop on the Web (for {Absolute} Beginners)

-This is a repository with all the code and materials for the DAAD Alumni-Workshop at daadgalerie_studio, 21 October 2019, 10am - 4pm.
+This is a repository with all the code and materials for the online dai workshop on 17 September 2020, 10am - 2pm.

 This workshops draws heavily on the friendly open source projects [ml5.js](https://ml5js.org/) and [p5.js](https://p5js.org/), which you should check out.